Exploring Unsupervised Anomaly Detection with Quantum Boltzmann Machines in Fraud Detection: Evaluation

-To give an indication whether our proposed method might provide a quantum advantage over purely classical EBM-based approaches, we compare our approach to a RBM with a similarly simple architecture to our semi-restricted QBM: The chosen RBM is described in Sec.~\ref{sec:RBM} and displayed in Fig.~\ref{fig:rbm}.
-Preparing for our experiments, we now select a suitable dataset and conduct an in-depth hyerparameter optimization.
+To give an indication whether our proposed method might provide a quantum advantage over purely classical EBM-based approaches, we compare our approach to a RBM with a similarly simple architecture to our semi-restricted QBM: The chosen RBM is described in section~\ref{sec:RBM} and displayed in figure~\ref{fig:rbm}.
+As we treat the size of the hidden layer as a hyperparameter and as one hidden layer already suffices for the RBM to be an arbitrary distribution approximator, this choice yields a potent, practical, classical baseline.
+Preparing for our experiments, we now select a suitable dataset and conduct an in-depth hyperparameter optimization.
+Note that we use a $50/50$ train/test split in this evaluation and only show the results from test data.
+Furthermore, we averaged over three seeds in the hyperparameter optimization and over five in the final evaluation, due to severe runtime demands.